holderbaum/resume/resume.md

 of the client.
 This involved a lot of mentoring and coaching to shape the agile way of working together towards an ambitious delivery goal.

 Tags: **DevOps, Continuous Delivery, Infrastructure Security, Embedded Testing, Coaching**
+Technologies: **C, C++, Lua, Python, Ruby, Java, Dropwizard, Terraform, AWS**

 \vspace{1em}